 Osteoarthritis and other types of arthritis are often assumed to be senior dog diseases.
 While symptoms of arthritis certainly do strike dogs in their golden years, younger dogs are susceptible, too.

-Arthritis is an inflammation in a joint.
-It gets worse over time, and may begin as simple morning stiffness and progress to lameness and swollen, painful joints.
+Arthritis is inflammation in a joint or many joints.
+It gets worse over time, and symptoms may begin as simple morning stiffness and progress to lameness and swollen, painful joints.